Zingierlitle/Clean-Hive-UI/README.md

 Extract `"Hive Clean UI.zip"` and move "Hive UI" To Cache `%LocalAppData%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalCache\minecraftpe\packcache\resource`

 (updates: january 6, 2025):
-instead of putting it(Hive UI) in the cache folder you need to copy 3 files execpt manifest.json and paste these into the original hive UI file. it replaces the files.
+instead of putting it(Hive UI) in the cache folder, you need to copy 3 files execpt the "manifest.json", and paste these files into the original file that is downloaded from the server, you may need to find the latest update one so it will work.